 Preventive conservation: implement measures to improve long-term conditions of the finds exhibited at the Viking Ship Museum.

-Although not all questions will be completely answered by the end of this period, further activities are planned.
 This will allow the Museum of Cultural History to achieve the final goal of preserving the alum-treated objects from the Oseberg find.

 KI – Department of Chemistry, University of Oslo, Norway